ryanfanchiotti/rbc/README.md

 B has no concept of pointer math, as every variable is simply a quadword in memory
 - +=, -=, ... operators are reversed from the original spec to make the language have one less wart for users used to C, as well as remove ambiguity from parsing
-- Instead of libb.a, this compiler links with the libc present, meaning that \\ is used instead of \* (as one normally would in C)
+- Instead of libb.a, this compiler links with the libc present on a system, meaning that \\ is used for escapes instead of \* (as one normally would in C, e.g. \"\\n\")
 - Code generation is currently very nasty and focuses on being correct after strange jumps rather than speed